Become An Expert on Funeral Costs – What the Funeral Will Actually Cost You

 Gratuities (which we distribute on your behalf), are usually around $75

-Important! – Because there are no mark-ups on cash advance items, their costs will not vary from funeral home to funeral home.
-For example, a cemetery grave opening charge will not vary no matter which funeral service you select.
+Important! – Because there are no mark-ups on cash advance items, those costs will not vary from funeral home to funeral home.
+For example, a cemetery grave opening charge will not vary no matter which funeral home or service you select.
 The same goes for the other cash advance items.
 What will vary from funeral home to funeral home are the charges for funeral goods and services.